A. The apostles are sent to preach and heal.

 c.
 Make them sit down in groups of fifty: Jesus wanted them to do this work in an orderly, organized way, and He also wanted them to enjoy the meal.
 This command suggests that this was more than just putting food in their stomachs; that could be done standing up.
 The idea was that there was something like a banquet-like atmosphere of enjoyment.

 i.
 Organizing them in groups of fifty also made it possible to much more easily count the multitude, giving more reliability to the number of about five thousand men.

 Then He took the five loaves and the two fish, and looking up to heaven, He blessed and broke them, and gave them to the disciples to set before the multitude.
 So they all ate and were filled, and twelve baskets of the leftover fragments were taken up by them.

 a.
 He took the five loaves and the two fish: Jesus took the little that they had (first mentioned in Luke 9:13) and He thanked God for it.
 It would be easy to think that such a small amount of food was worthless to feed such a large crowd, but Jesus used what He had at hand.

 i.
 In John’s account (John 6:8-9) we learn that these five loaves and the two fish came from a young boy.
 The small amount of food they started with was borrowed from a young man who brought the food with him.

 ii.
-In 2 Kings 4:42-44, Elijah fed one hundred men with some barley loaves and ears of grain – with some left over.
-The feeding of the 5,000 shows us that Jesus is greater than both Elijah and Moses (under whom a multitude was fed in the wilderness).
+In 2 Kings 4:42-44, Elisha fed one hundred men with some barley loaves and ears of grain – with some left over.
+The feeding of the 5,000 shows us that Jesus is greater than both the prophets and Moses (under whom a multitude was fed in the wilderness).

 b.
 Looking up to heaven, He blessed and broke them: When Jesus blessed before the meal, He wasn’t blessing the food.
 He blessed God for supplying it.
 The idea of praying before a meal isn’t to bless the food; it is to bless – that is, to thank – God for blessing us with the food.